- Bring your own pen for signing documents!

 What about cases that are not emergencies?

-Some courts will have drop-boxes you can use to hand deliver documents you need to file.
+Some courts have drop-boxes you can use to hand deliver documents you need to file.
 But see the court system's COVID-19 webpage to learn about other ways you can file.

 Call the court where your case is, or where you need to file your emergency case.
 Use the Courthouse Locator page to find the court you need and the phone number to call.